beancount/docs/docs/beancount_v3.md

 When you import a transaction between multiple accounts within a single ledger, e.g. a credit card payment from one's checking account, the dates at which the transaction posts in each account may differ.
 One side is called the "transaction date" or "posting date" and the other side the "settlement date."
 Where the money lives in between is somewhere in limbo (well in practice there is no money at all, just differences in accounting between institutions, things are never reflected instantly).

 One of the major shortcomings of the current core code is that the ability to insert a single transaction with postings at different dates is missing.
 Users are recommended to select a single date and fudge the other one.
-Some prior discussion on this topic exists [<span class="underline">here</span>](settlement_dates_in_beancount.md).
+Some prior discussion on this topic exists [<u>here</u>](settlement_dates_in_beancount.md).
 Unfortunately, this method makes it impossible to represent the precise posting history on at least one of the two accounts.

 A good solution needs to be provided in v3, because this is a very common problem and I'd like to provide a system that allows you to precisely mirror your actual account history.
 The automatic insertion of transfer accounts to hold the commodities can be implemented as a feature, and it should live in the core.